 Agreement:

-The following 5G BS RF requirements would need to be re-evaluated based on TR 38.817-02, e.g. the existing formular is reused, once the spectrum utilization and channel bandwidths list will be decided for 6G.
+The following 5G BS RF requirements would need to be re-evaluated based on TR 38.817-02, e.g. the existing formula is reused, once the spectrum utilization and channel bandwidths list will be decided for 6G.
 No further study would be needed for those requirements.

 Sensitivity (OTA)